c1rrus/cirrus.twiddles.com/src/site/blog/posts/2020/2020-08-12-the-cobblers-children.md

 ---
-title: The cobbler's children have no shoes
+title: The cobbler's children are the worst shod
+slug: the cobblers children
 date: 2020-08-12T12:36Z
 summary: A summary of recent technical updates made to this website and a look towards its roadmap for the future.
 keywords: